bugosiphionah/git-format-laguages/proposal.md

 	%(Author:short)
 	%(Author:short)

-Therefore there should be away for the syntax git log  --format='%(Author:short)' returning same results as git for-each-ref --format='%(Author:short)'
+Therefore there should be away for the syntax git log  --format='%(Author:short)' returning same results as git for-each-ref --format='%(Author:short)' returning same output.

 **Difference Three :** It is also evident that these two commands return different output named with different parameters in some cases.
 Needs confirmation on what is called what in each case.
 The commit message is named subject for git for-each-ref but may not be so for git log.

 ### Proposed Implementation Road Map

-1. The idea is to ensure both commands take as parameters the --pretty format arguments that is to say one of oneline, short, medium, full, fuller, email, raw, format:<string> and tformat:<string> and return output fomatted accordingly with expected output.
+1.The idea is to ensure both commands take as parameters the --pretty format arguments that is to say one of oneline, short, medium, full, fuller, email, raw, format:<string> and tformat:<string> and return output fomatted accordingly with expected output.
 Therefore the syntaxes:

 	git log --format=short
 	git for-each-ref --format=short

 Should all be accepted and should return required output.

-2. Both commands should also be able to take a string as --format argument and interprete the variables as accepted in the string.
+2.Both commands should also be able to take a string as --format argument and interprete the variables as accepted in the string.
 Therefore as an example this syntax:

 	git log  --format='%(subject)'
 	git for-each-ref --format='%(subject)'

 Should be acceptable for both commands and should return same data akin to this:

 	Sync with maint
 	Sync with maint